varun-acog/ClinSearch-Trails/documentation/Documentation.md

 ## Exit Criteria

 - Users can search for clinical trials by disease or condition.
-- Filters (status, year range, sponsor, interventions) work as intended.
+- Filters (status, age, sex, phases, study type, interventions) work as intended.
 - Results are displayed in a responsive, sortable, and paginated table.
-- Export functionality allows downloading results as CSV.
-- Application passes functional and usability tests.

----

-## Next Steps

-1. **Review**: Share this document with SMEs for feedback.
-2. **Implementation**: Begin development based on this detailed plan.
-3. **Testing**: Perform unit, integration, and user acceptance testing.
-4. **Deployment**: Deploy the application to the chosen hosting platform.

 ---